Carglglz/upyble/README.md

 - **`upyble see`**: to get specific info about a devices group use `-G` option as `see -G [GROUP NAME]`
 - **`upyble brepl`**: to enter the BLE SHELL-REPL
 - **`upyble ble@[DEVICE]`**: to access brepl in a 'ssh' style command if a device is stored in a global group called `UPYBLE_G` (this needs to be created first doing e.g. `$ upyble make_group -g -f UPYBLE_G -devs foo_device UUID`) The device can be accessed as `$ upyble ble@foo_device` or redirect any command as e.g. `$ upyble get_services -@foo_device`.
+- **`upyble make_group`**: to make a group of boards to send commands to.
+Use -f for the name  of the group and -devs option to indicate a name and uuid of each board.
+(To store the group settings globally use -g option)
+- **`upyble mg_group`**: to manage a group of boards to send commands to.
+Use -G for the name of the group and -add option to add devices (indicate a name and uuid of each board) or -rm to remove devices (indicated by name)

 ____